QUALITY DECLARATION - SUMMARY

-TableBuilder and Confidentialised Unit Record File (CURF) datasets are released in accordance with the conditions specified in the Statistics Determination section of the Census and Statistics Act 1905.
+TableBuilder is released in accordance with the conditions specified in the Statistics Determination section of the Census and Statistics Act 1905.
 This ensures that confidentiality is maintained whilst enabling user specified aggregate data to be released.
-More information on the confidentiality practices associated with the TableBuilder can be found in TableBuilder confidentiality.
-More information on the confidentiality practices associated with CURFs can be found in About CURF Microdata.
+More information on the confidentiality practices associated with the TableBuilder can be found in the Interpreting Results section of the User: Manual: TableBuilder, Jun 2013 (cat. no. 1406.0.55.005).

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment..

-Much of the content of the health surveys conducted by the ABS in since 2001 is comparable.
-There are some differences in sample design and content, survey methodology and content, definitions and classification and will affect the interpretation of apparent changes in health characteristics.
+Much of the content of the health surveys conducted by the ABS since 2001 is comparable.
+There are some differences in sample design, survey methodology (including definitions and classifications), and survey content, that may have an effect on the interpretation of apparent changes in health characteristics.

 The information within this product should be referred to when using the microdata.
-It contains information including Survey methodology, File structure, Using the TableBuilder, Using the Expanded CURF, Conditions of use and the Data Item List.
+It contains information including Survey methodology, File structure, Using the TableBuilder, Conditions of use and the Data Item List.

 Microdata products are available to approved users.
-Users wishing to access the microdata should read the How to Apply for Microdata web page.
-Users should also familiarise themselves with information available via the Microdata Entry Page.
+Users wishing to access the microdata should familiarise themselves with information available via the Microdata Entry Page.